Unleash/unleash/website/docs/how-to/how-to-add-sso-azure-saml.md

 ## Introduction {#introduction}

-In this guide we will do a deep dive on the Single-Sign-On (SSO) integration with SAML 2.0 and connect it with Azure Active Directory as IdP.
-Unleash support other identity providers and protocols, have a look at [all available Single-Sign-On options](../reference/sso.md)
+This guides shows you how to use [Unleash's Single-Sign-On (SSO) integration](../reference/sso.md) with SAML 2.0 and how to connect it to Azure Active Directory as an ID provider (IdP).

 ## Basic configuration